Recent Activities

 Conference Presentations

-The Ethical Game Design in Life is Strange.’
-13th ACS International Crossroads in Cultural Studies Conference, A virtual conference co-organised by the Association for Cultural Studies (ACS) and the University of Lisbon Centre for English Studies (CEAUL/ULICES), at the School of Arts and Humanities of the University of Lisbon.
-17-19 November 2022.
+The Ethical Game Design in Life is Strange.
+The 13th ACS International Crossroads in Cultural Studies Conference, A virtual conference co-organized by the Association for Cultural Studies (ACS) and the University of Lisbon Centre for English Studies (CEAUL/ULICES), at the School of Arts and Humanities of the University of Lisbon.
+November 17-19, 2022.

 Other presentations (in Turkish)

 Edebiyat ve Çağdaş Sanatta Posthümanizm Üstüne.
 (Posthumanism in Literature and Contemporary Art).
-24 November 2021.
-Istanbul Kültür University, The Faculty of Sciences and Letters, Monthly Conference Series, Istanbul, Turkey
+November 24, 2021.
+Istanbul Kültür University, Faculty of Sciences and Letters, Monthly Conference Series, Istanbul, Turkey.